ursusdm/URSUS_UHI/README.md

 To download Landsat-8 images of the cities of study interest, we can do so for free from the site https://earthexplorer.usgs.gov/ following the instructions shown in the screenshots:

+### User register in UGSS (Skip this step if you already have a registered user in UGSS)

+The first step is to register a user in [with USGS](https://earthexplorer.usgs.gov/).
+If you do not register, you will not be able to download images

 ### select the city of study interest

   <img width="433" alt="LAndsat-1" src="https://github.com/ursusdm/URSUS_UHI/assets/68539118/a74b6766-cdaa-4675-a701-b59060bacbad">